charlie-paterson/charlie-paterson/README.md

 </p>

 <!--Intro start-->
-- 🔭 I’m currently working on: **a machine learning algorithm for a movie recommendation system.**
+- 🔭 I’m currently working on: **a front end development creating a webpage of an animal encyclopedia**

 - 🌱 I’m currently learning: **how to deep learn with MATLAB's Neural Network**